 - 2.23 Money Laundering Laws.
 The operations of the Company and its Subsidiaries are and have been conducted at all times in material compliance in all material respects with applicable financial recordkeeping and reporting requirements of the Currency and Foreign Transactions Reporting Act of 1970, as amended, including the money laundering Control Act of 1986, as amended, the rules and regulations thereunder and any related or similar money laundering statutes, rules, regulations or guidelines, issued, administered or enforced by any Governmental Entity (collectively, "Money Laundering Laws").
 No action, suit or proceeding by or before any Governmental Entity involving the Company with respect to Money Laundering Laws is pending or threatened, to the best knowledge of the Company. - 2.24 Officers' Certificate.
-Any certificate signed by any duly authorized officer of the Company and delivered to the Underwriter or to Underwriter's Counsel on the Closing Date shall be deemed a representation and warranty by the Company to the Underwriter as to the matters covered thereby. - 2.25 Lock-Up Agreements.
-Schedule 3 hereto contains a complete and accurate list of the Company's executive officers, directors and holders of 5% or more of the Company's outstanding Common Stock(or securities convertible, exchangeable or exercisable into shares of Common Stock) (collectively, the "Lock-Up Parties").
-The Company has caused each of the Lock-Up Parties to deliver to the Underwriter an executed Lock-Up Agreement, substantially in the form of Exhibit A hereto ("Lock-Up Agreement"), prior to the execution of this Agreement. - 2.26 Subsidiaries.
+Any certificate signed by any duly authorized officer of the Company and delivered to the Underwriters or to Underwriters' Counsel on the Closing Date or on the Option Closing Date shall be deemed a representation and warranty by the Company to the Underwriters as to the matters covered thereby. - 2.25 Lock-Up Agreements.
+Schedule 3 hereto contains a complete and accurate list of the Company's executive officers, directors and holders of more than 5.0% of the Company's outstanding capital stock, including the Class B Shares Shares(or securities convertible, exchangeable or exercisable into such capital stocks) (collectively, the "Lock-Up Parties").
+The Company has caused each of the Lock-Up Parties to deliver to the Underwriters an executed Lock-Up Agreement, substantially in the form of Exhibit A hereto ("Lock-Up Agreement"), prior to the execution of this Agreement. - 2.26 Subsidiaries.
 Each of the Company's direct and indirect Subsidiaries is duly organized or incorporated as applicable and in good standing under the laws of its jurisdiction of organization or incorporation, and each such Subsidiary is in good standing in each jurisdiction in which its ownership or lease of property or the conduct of business requires such qualification, except where the failure to qualify would not have a Material Adverse Change on the assets, business or operations of the Company and its Subsidiaries taken as a whole.
 The Company's ownership and control of each Subsidiary is as described in the Registration Statement, the Pricing Disclosure Package and the Prospectus.